1 R Foundations for Data Science

 How Functions Work in R

 Operators determine how values are combined, compared, and evaluated in R expressions.
-They form the foundation of most computations and conditional statements and are used throughout data analysis workflows, from simple calculations to filtering data and defining modeling rules.
+They appear throughout data analysis, from simple arithmetic to filtering observations and defining logical conditions.

-Arithmetic operators are used to perform numerical calculations.
-The most common are +, -, *, /, and ^, which represent addition, subtraction, multiplication, division, and exponentiation, respectively.
-Their behavior follows standard mathematical rules and operator precedence.
-Using the variables defined below, these operators can be applied as follows:
+Arithmetic operators perform numerical calculations.
+The most common examples are +, -, *, /, and ^, which represent addition, subtraction, multiplication, division, and exponentiation:

 x + y # addition